 As Hon.
 Members are aware, the stagnation of the economy in recent years has had particularly unfortunate effects on the poorest and weakest sections of our society.
-For these people, the resumption of growth is the overriding precondition for bringing about a sustainable improvement in their quality of life.
-It was to revitalise the economy through more efficient resource allocation using market forces that we proceeded as vigorously as we have come in the direction of structural change and liberalisation.
-Clearly the resumption of growth a method we are now achieving will be beneficial to these marginalised groups in the long run through the prickle down effect".
-In the short run, however, the adjustment process has meant reduction of cost sharing in health and education, through job losses brought about by retrenchment and by the reduction or removal of Government welfare subsidies.
+For these people, the resumption of growth is the overriding precondition for bringing about a sublainable improvement in their quality of life.
+It was to revitalise the economy through more efficient resource allocation using market forces that we proceeded as vigorously as we have done in the direction of structural change and liberalisation.
+Clearly the resumption of growth which we are now achieving will be beneficial to these marginalised groups in the long run through the "trickle down effect".
+In the short run, however, the adjustment process has meant reduced provision in some areas of basic needs and services for the poor through the introduction of cost sharing in health and education, through job losses brought about by retrenchment and by the reduction or removal of Government welfare subsidies.